krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Cache misses
 {: #perf-cache }

-Let's go back to the example with matrix multiplication from the [CPU - a bit harder](#cpu-hard) section.
+Let's return to the example with matrix multiplication from the [CPU - a bit harder](#cpu-hard) section.
-I usually start with looking at basic CPU performance counters to see what our CPU is doing in the slow and the fast multiplication.
+I usually start by looking at basic CPU performance counters to see what our CPU is doing in the slow and the fast multiplication.
-This is the text book example for cache misses and their importance for performance.
+This is the textbook example of cache misses and their importance for performance.
 I like to start with the JMH test to profile the specific code properly.

 I've prepared such a benchmark in the ```jmh-suite``` module.
 Let's run it with the perf profiler: